MartinPaulo/ResBazResOS/README.md

 #### Must do

 1. [ ] Work through what the prerequisites are and how to deal with them.
+1. [ ] Make sure all the required props are ready.

 #### Nice to have